agamanyuk/awesome-bots/readme.md

 ### Job boards
 * [BotMakers](https://botmakers.net/) - The best place to hire chatbot developers.
-* [BotCompass](https://botcompass.co) - 🤖 Chatbot companies and developers to power up your business 🤖
+* [BotCompass 💀](https://botcompass.co) - 🤖 Chatbot companies and developers to power up your business 🤖
 * [Botunity](http://botunity.co/) - Find a job you love in the Bot & AI Industry.
 Your next opportunity could be with one of these leading companies.
 Apply today
 * [BotJobs](http://botjobs.io/) - A job board focused on the Bot Industry
 * [Botified](https://botified.io/) - Hire Quality Bot Developers And Find Bot Jobs
 * [ChatbotJobs](https://chatbotjobs.co/) - Find the remote or onsite job related to bots, AI, NLP, machine learning, data, neural networks
 * [BotGig](http://www.botgig.com/) - Hire a top-tier development team to build your chatbot
-* [BotMakers Projects](https://www.facebook.com/groups/439131813146973) - A Facebook group with Chatbot Development projects curated by BotMakers.

 ### NLP (tools, engines, SDKs, frameworks)
 * [wit.ai](https://wit.ai/) - Natural Language Service for Developers from Facebook